+Storing information on your computer’s hard drive is old school – but not in a good way.
+Using technology instead eliminates paperwork and improves communications, which frees up time to spend elsewhere in your business.
 Making the move can seem daunting.
-There’s time upfront but you’ll save in the long run.
+There’s time upfront, but you’ll save in the long run.
 Here are some tips for an easier transition.

 Just because you “get it,” doesn’t mean it will click immediately with your staff.
 Make sure team members are equipped with the knowledge to help each other.
 “The cloud does not work like on-premise, so you must hire or train your staff in these technologies,” says Scott Brittain, chief technology officer for Snap Kitchen, a healthy grab-it-and-go concept with locations in Texas, Pennsylvania and Illinois.

 Though many cloud-based platforms have the functionality to work offline temporarily in case of an outage, you should invest in the best connection and consider a backup.